Trump's long-awaited news conference quickly turns combative

 More than 250 journalists packed Trump Tower for the celebrity businessman’s first full-fledged news conference since July, which was billed as a forum to discuss his separation from his business but quickly turned into a loud, wide-ranging free-for-all about U.S. intelligence, Russian hacking and, eventually, some of Trump’s policy plans after he takes office on Jan.
 20.

-Only one seat was saved by a Republican National Committee aide, a front-row spot for a reporter from Brietbart, the conservative news outlet until recently run by Trump senior adviser Steve Bannon.
+Only one seat was saved by a Republican National Committee aide, a front-row spot for a reporter from Breitbart, the conservative news outlet until recently run by Trump senior adviser Steve Bannon.
 Other reporters scrambled to save their seats.
 Reporters shouted and waved their arms at Trump to get his attention, rather than the president calling on questioners from a list, as is often the practice.

 Most Read Stories